jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

     AssertionError: Lists differ: [] != [1, 3, 5, 7, 9]

-* I make the value on the left with a `list comprehension <https://docs.python.org/3/glossary.html#term-list-comprehension>`_ that uses the same condition I used to create even numbers
+* I make the value on the left with a `list comprehension <https://docs.python.org/3/glossary.html#term-list-comprehension>`_ that uses the same condition I used to make even numbers

   .. code-block:: python